YubicoLabs/fido-openssh-workshop/README.md

 and provide several demos of the use of security keys with OpenSSH, such as signing arbitrary data, authenticating to remote systems, and using key attestation.

-The workshop consists of a number of exercises that participants can persorm on their system.
+The workshop consists of a number of exercises that participants can perform on their system.
 Participants should bring a laptop (Linux or macOS is recommended) and a security key (any vendor will do).

 ## Workshop preparation